- Monthly Theme: Slashers

 Sean: You mean he actually scared you?

 Kristine: Yes!
-And I really liked how this movie, unlike Friday the 13th, really presents the “normal” world as a scary place.
+And I really liked how this movie, unlike Friday the 13th, really presents the normal world as a scary place.
 Michael Myers might be a freak of nature, but this can happen… anywhere.
-It’s not in a mystical fantasy setting like Crystal Lake.
+It’s not in an idealized, bucolic setting like Crystal Lake (which almost feels like a fantasy land by comparison).

-Sean: I have a couple of things to say, and one of them is that I was struck this time around by how Halloween is really about America in a way that other slasher movies are not.
-And, of course, about suburbia specifically.
-There’s something primal and universal about the movie.
+Sean: I have a couple of things to say, and one of them is that I was struck this time around by how Halloween is really about Jimmy Carter’s America and made me realize that other slasher films also reflect the America that exists at the time they’re made.
+Like how A Nightmare on Elm Street is very “Reagan’s America,” and The Texas Chainsaw Massacre is this post-Vietnam movie full of Nixon/Ford-era anxieties.
+But Halloween is really the first horror movie that’s about the death of suburbia that I can think of – maybe there’s obvious pre-1978 ones out there that I’m forgetting… There’s something primal and universal about the movie.
 It’s funny how many other movies have copied the aesthetics of Halloween over the years but none of them actually have any of its thematic depth.
 It really is a movie that is full of ideas.
 Unlike Friday the 13th, which I’m not really sure is about anything actually…

 Kristine: I agree, and I think one of the most telling scenes, with that in mind, is when Laurie is being hunted and is frantically screaming and knocking on doors for someone to save her and no one will.
 I was all, “Holy Kitty Genovese.”
-Except that case of course was all about vilifying urban spaces.
-But I loved how this nice suburban neighborhood turned into a cold killing ground.
+Except that case was from 1964, fourteen years before Halloween and of course was all about vilifying urban spaces.
+So it’s almost like the fear of the urban manifesting in the mid-’60s was by the time of Halloween creeping out of the cities and into the suburbs.
+It’s like, ‘You fucking white people left the city because you thought it was dangerous, huh?
+Well, now your suburbs are ruined too and by your own sons, who have been driven crazy in your shitty suburban bubbles.’
+I loved how this nice suburban neighborhood was turned into a cold killing ground by a native son.

 Sean: What is Kitty Genovese?

 Kristine: Sean!
 Are you serious?
-It’s like the cautionary tale of our time.
+It’s like the cautionary tale of the 20th century.

 Sean: Ok… Enlighten and encaution me.

 Kristine: It’s a very famous case that is always studied in sociology classes.
-It happened in the last 1960s, I believe, and this woman Kitty Genovese was attacked in her neighborhood in NYC.
+In 1964 this woman Kitty Genovese was attacked in her neighborhood in NYC.
 Her screams were allegedly heard and her stabbing was seen by 38 witnesses, none of whom called the police (that number has been disputed) or came to her aid.
 She managed to get away from her attacker, even though she was badly injured.

 Kristine: Her attacker retreated and then came back and methodically searched the neighborhood for her.
 She was hiding in an alley or something, bleeding to death…